swagger-api/swagger-socket/README.md

 The SwaggerSocket protocol allows any existing REST Resource to be executed on top of the WebSocket Protocol.
 Resources can be deployed as it is, without any modification and take advantage of the SwaggerSocket protocol.

+You can also add bi-directional support to your REST resource by extending it using the [Atmosphere Framework](http://github.com/Atmosphere/atmosphere).

-### Getting started using the bi-directional samples
+### Getting started using the samples
 The quickest way to see how the protocol works is to try the samples:

     % git clone git@github.com:wordnik/swagger-sockets.git